About this site

 My approach is in part systematic and rigorous, sometimes at a high level of abstraction, but I see no contradiction between system and rigour on the one hand and on the other, passion, compassion, activism, humour, an intense concern for the health of language and the vitality of culture, a whole range of other concerns.
 A systematic study can reveal gaps very clearly.
 The meticulous work of cartographers helped to show explorers which regions were still unexplored, to suggest new areas for risk and discovery.
 Activism and activists - deluded and deranged activists as well as ones I respect and admire - politics and politicians, have a part to play in the pages of the site, but also journalists, poets, musicians, scientists, engineers, labourers, scholars, miners, and many more, including animals.

-The 'diverse material' in this site covers a very wide range, some of it of journalistic, some of it academic, some of it personal, some of it practical - working with wood, metal, other materials, designing and constructing buildings, other structures and sometimes machines, the growing of a wide range of plants.
-Some of it is concerned with aesthetics, some of it is concerned with ethics - with humane values and harshness, unavoidable harshness as well as harshness which can be reduced by reform or technical advances, harshness in peace and harshness in war, industry and nature.
+The 'diverse material' in this site covers a very wide range, some of it of journalistic, some of it academic, some of it personal, some of it practical - working with wood, metal, other materials, designing and constructing buildings, other structures and sometimes machines, the growing of a wide range of plants - and the design of pages, graphic design.
+Some of it is concerned with aesthetics, some of it with ethics - with humane values and harshness, unavoidable harshness as well as harshness which can be reduced by reform or technical advances, harshness in peace and in war, industry and nature.
+Ethics: ethical theory and practice is a page with technical and non-technical sections.
+It introduces symbolic notation for 'outweighing,' a fundamental concept in ethics, for me, but with much wider applicability.

-Pages concerned with value judgments include appreciation as well as criticism - fair-minded and balanced, I think, even when outspoken.
-There's criticism of anti-feminists as well as radical feminists, criticism of people who oppose 'woke' views as well as criticism of 'woke' views, criticism of Christian beliefs without assuming that non-Christians and anti-Christians have a monopoly of good sense, without assuming that they are incapable of stupidity (and worse, much worse), arguments and evidence in favour of 'conservative' views, but with significant reservations.
-The page on university education contains criticism of some aspects of some universities (Cambridge is the focus of attention, with comment on others).
-But in general, the astonishing achievement of universities vastly outweighs the failures.
+Pages concerned with value judgments include appreciation as well as criticism.
+There's criticism of anti-feminists as well as radical feminists, criticism of people who oppose 'woke' views as well as criticism of woke views, extensive criticism of Christian beliefs without assuming that non-Christians and anti-Christians have a monopoly of good sense, without assuming that they are incapable of stupidity (and worse, much worse), arguments and evidence in favour of 'conservative' views, but with significant reservations.

 My poetry - very varied - appears on the page Poems.
-Some of the poems have also been published in literary magazines.
+Some of the poems have been published in literary magazines.
+Word-image design contains my 'concrete poems.'

 Most of the material is non-technical.
-The page introducing {theme} theory (which includes linkage and contrast) is one exception.
+The page introducing Linkage and {theme} theory (which includes linkage and contrast) is one exception.
+(Another is my page on Metaphor.)
 I explain some conceptual innovations and go beyond natural language, developing a symbolic notation with many uses and substantial advantages.
-Pages which make use of this notation include Interpretations Most of these concern topics in mathematics, physics, chemistry, philosophy and logic, including commutative operators, thermodynamic systems as partitions, inverses of functions, indeterminate logic, induction, prefix notation, foundationalism, coherentism, S.I. units.
+Pages which make use of this notation include Themes: Interpretations, hints Most of these are concerned with topics in physics, chemistry, mathematics, philosophy and logic.